The Infants' Home Child and Family Services: 1890s–1920s

 One of the pressing concerns for The Infants' Home during the early years was the high mortality rate.
 During the first year, of the forty-five children admitted twenty-six deaths occurred, however over time with the improvements reaped from the rural life at the new location in Ashfield as well as the care taken by the new matron Louise Taplin the mortality rate dropped over time reaching nil for the first time in 1937.

 Matron Louise Taplin is a pivotal figure during this time, at which her dedication is epitomised by building expansions, improvements to the health and sanitation and fundraising initiatives.
-Following her passing in 1901, considered a great tragedy, she was buried at the nearby St John's Ashfield cemetery.
+Following her death in 1901, considered a great tragedy, she was buried at the nearby St John's Ashfield cemetery.

 The First World War impacted The Infants' Home with an increase in one parent homes or an increase in children orphaned by the war, the continued need for The Infants' Home's services were integral.
 Change was also felt predominantly in a reflection in a changing of social mores at the time.
 Mothers did not stay at the Home as long as they once did, with many mothers going on to live with friends and relatives, where once these mothers were completely shunned.

 In 1924, The Infants' Home successfully lobbied for incorporation through an Act of Parliament.

 The Infants' Home, Ashfield Act 1924 (13/1924) has the full title 'An Act to incorporate the members of a society which conducts the Infants' Home, Ashfield; to promote the objects of the said society'.
 This Act made the Infants' Home, Ashfield a statutory corporation (a body specially set up by Parliament) with its land protected by law.
 This enabled The Infants' Home board to be able to sell any of the land and be able to use the profits to reinvest into the organisation as well as giving legitimacy and leverage for official negotiations.